Trying to decide what goes into the BRD and what goes into the SRS can be a difficult task.

 no amount of philosophical debate will solve this that problem

 The answer is there is no standard.
-You shouldn’t rely on external standards to dictate to you the what goes into your business requirements or your software specifications document.
-You have to learn to make that judgement call based on the level of details and based on the norms of the organization or the client that you`re trying to satisfy.
+You shouldn’t rely on external standards to dictate to you what goes into your business requirements or your software specifications document.
+You have to learn to make that judgment call based on the level of details and based on the norms of the organization or the client that you`re trying to satisfy.